taojlu/Liver-and-Tumor-Segmentation/README.md

 Liver Segmentaiton Papers

 #### Introduction
 Medical image segmentation is about partitioning a medical image into multiple segments or regions, each segmentation or region composed of a set of pixels or voxels.
-Often, segments correspond to semantically meaningful anatomical objects.
+Often, segments correspond to semantically meaningful anatomical objects.[1]

 #### Reference